shawn111/wyrcan/README.md

 Yes, the *actual* kernel from the container image is booted.
 Once the container has booted, nothing from Wyrcan stays resident in memory.

+## What is the full list of Wyrcan kernel command line arguments?

+You can use the following kernel cmdline arguments to control Wyrcan:

+  * wyrcan.img=IMG - Specifies which container will be booted.
+IMG should be a container name in the usual format.
+For example:

+    ```
+    wyrcan.img=registry.gitlab.com/wyrcan/debian:latest
+    ```

+  * wyrcan.arg=ARG - Passes the specified cmdline arguments to the container's kernel.
+This argument may be specified multiple times and may be quoted to include spaces.
+The arguments passed within will be ignored by the Wyrcan kernel.
+For example, the following is valid:

+    ```
+    wyrcan.arg="quiet log-buf-len=1M" wyrcan.arg=print-fatal-signals=1
+    ```

+  * wyrcan.efi=write - Saves the wyrcan.img and wyrcan.arg parameters to EFI
+    NVRAM.
+This enables persistent, automated boot.

+  * wyrcan.efi=clear - Removes all previously stored values from EFI NVRAM.
+    This disables persistent, automated boot.

 ## Wait...
 Memory-Resident...
 Are you using all my RAM!?